nsherry4/Peakaboo/Documentation/github-manual/manual.md

 The point-selection mode has two settings which will control how point selections are made:

-  - Threshold
-    Threshold adjusts the sensitivity of the selection.
-For a threshold `t`, double-clicking a point with intensity `i` will select all contiguous points with an intensity between \(\frac{i}{t}\) and
+  - **Threshold** Threshold adjusts the sensitivity of the selection.
+For a threshold `t`, double-clicking a point with intensity `i` will select all contiguous points with an intensity between `i ÷ t` and `i × t`.
-    \(i\times t\).
 For example, with a threshold setting of 2, double-clicking a point with a value 2 will select all touching points with a value between 50 and 200.

-  - Padding
-    Padding controls how many extra ‘rings’ of pixels get selected along with matching pixels.
+  - **Padding** Padding controls how many extra ‘rings’ of pixels get selected along with matching pixels.
 For example, when a point selection is made with a padding value of 1, all pixels which are adjacent to the selection area are added to the selection.
 For a larger padding